chrischow/dataandstuff/_posts/2019-09-15-machine-learning-for-property-pricing.md

 lg_cv = custom_cv(lg, X_data, y_data, cv, norm=False, early=False, ppd=True)
 ```

-From the results below, we see that K-NN was the better model.
+From the results below, we see that K-NN was the better algorithm.
 However, overall, C-Value did not match up to X-Value across all metrics.
 Therefore, C-Value is not as robust an ML estimate as X-Value is.
 However, the difference in median error (0.04%) at the median non-landed price of \$1.2M corresponded to a price difference of only \$480.